jmas123/stock_return/README.md

 This project is for **educational purposes only**.
 It is not financial advice.
 Past performance does not guarantee future results.
 Always do your own research before making investment decisions.

-## License

-MIT License - feel free to use this code for learning and experimentation.

 ## Author

-Built as a first ML project to learn about financial machine learning, time-series prediction, and quantitative trading strategies.
+Built by Jude El Masri as a first ML project to learn about financial machine learning, time-series prediction, and quantitative trading strategies.

 ---